kyleburton/sandbox/writing/bash/202410270-idioms-and-practices.md

-While shell scripting with can be a gentle ramp up from just using the command line (you can literally lift what you type at the command line as the basis for simple scripts), there are a few practices that I've found to eliminate or reduce surprises, gotchas and save me from having to spend time debugging.
+While shell scripting with can be a gentle ramp up from just using the command line (you can literally take what you type at the command line and put it into a `*.sh` file as the starting basis for your scripts), there are a few practices that I've found to eliminate or reduce surprises, gotchas and save me from having to spend time debugging.

-The first is adding the common [shebang](https://www.tutorialspoint.com/using-shebang-hash-in-linux-scripts#:~:text=On%20Linux%2C%20a%20shebang%20(%23,the%20path%20to%20the%20interpreter.) at the top of your script:
+The first is adding the common [shebang](https://www.tutorialspoint.com/using-shebang-hash-in-linux-scripts). at the top of your script:

 ## The "Shebang"